swaptacular/swpt_ca_scripts/README.md

 2. You use the certificate signing request generated in step 1, and your root-CA private key, to sign the server certificate.
-Then, the signed server certificate (a ".crt" file) should be copied to the server, so that it can use it to authenticate itself before your peers.
+Then, the signed server certificate (a ".crt" file) should be copied to the server, so that it can be use for server authentication.

-   To create a signed certificate, from the ".csr" file generated in the previous step, run the `generate-serverkey`, specifying the path to the ".csr" file:
+   To create a signed certificate, from the certificate signing request generated in the previous step, run the `generate-serverkey`, specifying the path to the ".csr" file:

    ```shell
    $ ./sign-servercert myserver.csr